atisac/certified-kubernetes-administrator-course/docs/07-Security/02-Kubernetes-Security-Primitives.md

 # Kubernetes Security Primitives
   - Take me to [Video Tutorial](https://kodekloud.com/topic/kubernetes-security-primitives/)

-In this section, we will take a look at kubernetes security primitives
+In this section, we will take a look at Kubernetes security primitives

 ## Secure Hosts

  ![sech](../../images/sech.PNG)
+  Root access disabled.
+  Password-based authentication disabled.

 ## Secure Kubernetes
 - We need to make two types of decisions.